mikeizbicki/ucr-cs100/textbook/C++/C++11features/README.md

 The auto feature is accessible by standard compilers that accept C++11 features.
 GCC 4.4 and later versions can handle the auto feature.

-###So,what is auto in C++11?
+###So, what is auto in C++11?

-In C++11, auto is a type-inferenced data type, in that the data type of the variable is deduced by the compiler upon initialization or upon later inspection (e.g., when used as a function return type, which we will address soon.)
+In C++11, auto is a type-inferred data type, in that the data type of the variable is deduced by the compiler upon initialization or upon later inspection (e.g., when used as a function return type, which we will address soon.)
 A general definition of `auto` can be explained as:
 `auto x = expression;`
 here, `auto` infers the resulting data type from `expression` and initializes the variable `x` with the same value and data type returned by `expression`.